Growing Kale: How To Get Great Greens Harvests

 The trick to know about harvesting kale is when it’s best to harvest.

-In the heat of the summer, larger leaves can become more bitter, so it’s important to pick them when they’re still young and new rather than allow them to grow to monstrous sizes.
-This is also a great season for harvesting microgreens.
+In the heat of the summer, larger leaves can become more bitter, so it’s important to pick them when they’re still young and new rather than grow kale to monstrous sizes.
+This is also a great season to harvest kale microgreens.

 Early summer and fall harvested kale tends to be less bitter.
-Winter-grown kale is surprisingly sweet, as long as it doesn’t endure frost conditions that can harm the leaves.
+When you grow kale in winter, it is surprisingly sweet, as long as it doesn’t endure frost conditions that can harm the leaves.

-If you are trying to harvest young leaves, you can begin removing the lowest leaves on the plant once it’s 4″ in height.
+If you are trying to harvest kale for young leaves, you can begin removing the lowest leaves on the plant once it’s 4″ in height.
 Harvest full-grown leaves once the plant is 10″-12″ in height.

 Allow the top clusters of leaves to remain intact for future growth.
 Usually, a typical harvest is just a handful of leaves.

 In the peak heat of the summer, do a hard cutback of your kale to encourage new growth.
 This helps eliminate those bitter leaves.
 Remove all but the top four or five leaves from the kale plant, leaving a tall stalk.

-Then, simply allow the leaves to grow back on their own.
-You should have new leaf growth within two weeks, giving you a late summer harvest.
+Allow the leaves to grow back on their own.
+You should have new leaf growth within two weeks, allowing you to harvest kale in late summer.

 Kale can be stored in the refrigerator for up to a week without any problem at all as long as you know how to protect it.